 - toy cars and trucks

-- balls–one little boy received a ball with a globe on it, and the family had drawn on the map where they lived in Canada!
+- balls (with pump)–one little boy received a ball with a globe on it, and the family had drawn on the map where they lived in Canada!

 All that said, the coordinators of the Costa Rican program pointed to the fact that God is sovereign.